-This guide was developed by Roly Evans and Bob Seddon with the support of Jovana Carapic and Tammy Hall.

-GICHD would like to especially thank Sean Moorhouse for his advice during the development of this guide.
-Thanks also to John Montgomery, the Danish EOD and Search Center, the Dutch EOD Center and Kdo Kamir for their kind support to the CORD database and this guide.

-Explosive Ordnance Guide for Ukraine, GICHD, 2022 $\ensuremath{\mathbb{C}}$ GICHD

-The content of this publication, its presentation and the designations employed do not imply the expression of any opinion whatsoever on the part of the Geneva International Centre for Humanitarian Demining (GICHD) regarding the legal status of any country, territory or armed group, or concerning the delimitation of its frontiers or boundaries.
+ACKNOWLEDGEMENTS The authors of this guide were Roly Evans and Bob Seddon.
+Support was provided by Jovana Carapic.
+GICHD would like to especially thank the State Emergency Services of Ukraine for their assistance.
+Thanks also to the Danish EOD and Search Center, Dutch EOD Center and Swiss EOD Center for their kind support to the CORD database and this guide.
+Thanks also to Sean Moorhouse and John Montgomery.
+Explosive Ordnance Guide for Ukraine, GICHD, 2022 © GICHD The content of this publication, its presentation and the designations employed do not imply the expression of any opinion whatsoever on the part of the Geneva International Centre for Humanitarian Demining (GICHD) regarding the legal status of any country, territory or armed group, or concerning the delimitation of its frontiers or boundaries.
 All content remains the sole responsibility of the GICHD.